 Amy Martin – Marketing and Design Co-ordinator

 Amy joined E.J.Churchill in November 2012 as Marketing and Design Co-ordinator and assists with the day to day running of the marketing department.
 Born in West Wycombe, Amy has grown up with a passion for the countryside and country sports, working as a Competition Groom on an International eventing yard for three years after leaving Wycombe High School.
 From here, Amy left to study for a degree in Marketing Management at Oxford Brookes University and at the same time worked as a Team Leader for Sainsbury’s.
 Amy also took on the role of PR Ambassador getting involved with community and business activities and she was nominated for Colleague of the Year in 2010.
 After graduating, Amy worked for a market research consultancy gaining much experience in marketing, PR, website development and events.
 Amy has now come back to her roots to focus on country sports at E.J.Churchill.
-Amy is a keen sportsperson, horse riding when she can and taking part in long distance running and cycling events.
+Amy is a keen sportsperson, taking part in long distance running and cycling events.

 Kate Holt – Management Accountant